Frequently Asked Questions (FAQs) - New

 - The biggest difference is the ability to be active.
 The Liberty Trike has pedals and pedaling is always encouraged; being more active and getting physical activity is a very good thing.

-The other difference is in the cost, the battery, and in the fact that the Liberty Trike is ultra portable.
+The other difference is in the cost, the battery, and the fact that the Liberty Trike is ultra-portable.
 You can take this trike anywhere with far less inconvenience than a conventional mobility scooter.

 - Why the special hinge on the frame?

-- The patent pending hinge allows the Liberty Trike to fold in half or to completely separate into two nearly equally weighted pieces.
-This feature along with a quick release handle bar and seat post make the Liberty Trike ultra portable and give a level of convenience not found with any other adult tricycle on the planet.
+- The hinge allows the Liberty Trike to fold in half or to completely separate into two nearly equally weighted pieces.
+This feature along with a quick-release handlebar and seatpost make the Liberty Trike ultra-portable and give a level of convenience not found with any other adult tricycle on the planet.
 See the dimensions of a folded and separated Liberty Trike here.

 - Why not get a regular adult trike?

-- Regular adult trikes are great but they don't come close for those that may want, or need, a bit of electric assistance.
-And the Liberty Trike is unmatched for an industrial strength adult tricycle with regard to convenience, portability and power.
+- Regular adult trikes are great but they don't come close for those that may want or need, a bit of electric assistance.
+And the Liberty Trike is unmatched for an industrial-strength adult tricycle about of convenience, portability, and power.